rstudio/blastula/README.md

 <img src="man/figures/formattable_preview.png">

-Bear in mind that wider tables are less responsive than text with smaller viewport widths, so, previewing the message is vital (along with recognizing whether recipients will be primarily viewing on mobile or desktop).
+Bear in mind that wider tables can break across the content areas, so, previewing the message is vital (along with recognizing whether recipients will be primarily viewing on mobile or desktop).

 ### Adding a call-to-action (CTA) button to an email message